Daam: Plot

-Seven years later, a professionally successful Zara reconnects with Junaid who is unhappily married to Fiza.
-Junaid discovers that Zara lied of her engagement, and was single all along.
+Seven years later, a professionally successful Zara reconnects with Junaid, who is unhappily married to Fiza.
+Junaid discovers that Zara lied about her engagement and was single all along.
 He confronts Maleeha and decides to divorce Fiza.
-Yasir threatens Maleeha of their own divorce if her Junaid abandons Fiza.
+Yasir threatens Maleeha with their own divorce if Junaid abandons Fiza.
 Maleeha visits Zara to apologize for what she made her do.

-Zara who had no intentions of marrying Junaid tells Maleeha how deeply she loved him, and how unfair Maleeha had been.
-Maleeha regrets her awful behavior and realizes that she had lost two important people of her life.
+Zara, who had no intentions of marrying Junaid, tells Maleeha how deeply she loved him and how unfair Maleeha had been.
+Maleeha regrets her behavior and realizes that she had lost two important people in her life.
 Thus she tells Junaid the truth and leaves Yasir on her own.
-Zara moves back to UK rejecting Junaid but saying it would be impossible for her to forget the memories which she made with him.
+Zara moves back to the UK, rejecting Junaid but saying it would be impossible for her to forget the memories that she made with him.

+Zara tells Maleeha that Maleeha actually has no regrets about her actions, despite hurting her best friend.
+Maleeha's apology is solely motivated by fear of losing her own husband if Zara accepts Junaid's proposal.
+Maleeha tearfully confesses her jealousy, admitting that Zara has always been the winner, leaving Maleeha in second place.
+Consumed by insecurity upon learning of Junaid's feelings for Zara, Maleeha's actions shattered Zara's dreams.
+Zara explains that falling for Junaid wasn't a choice, but an escape from the reality of Zara into a picture-perfect family of Maleeha.